UofT-UTSC-CS-sandbox/final-term-project-4416/doc/sprint0/README.md

 5. Resources

 ### Product Description
 Notewiz is a note-taking application that helps users record, organize, and review their notes.
 Users can sign in to the web application through a browser.
 Designed to improve organization and productivity, Notewiz supports many unique features such as search, flashcards, and multi-tab functionality.
-Notewiz also offers note sharing and commenting tools in order to facilitate collaborative efforts.
+Notewiz also offers note-sharing and commenting tools in order to facilitate collaborative efforts.

 ### Motivation
 The motivation behind Notewiz stems from the need for an efficient and user-friendly note-taking solution tailored specifically for university students, researchers, and professionals.
 It aims to solve the problem of scattered and disorganized notes, providing a centralized platform for users to take, organize, and retrieve notes easily.